top of page

 Chicago Tribune / Hannah Edgar

-Beyond the opera stage, Lauryn’s versatility shines as the Alto Soloist in Vivaldi’s Gloria with the North Shore Choral Society and as a featured singer with The Adrian Dunn Singers, a celebrated gospel ensemble currently touring the United States and Europe.
-Her repertoire spans a rich spectrum—from Verdi and Brahms to Massenet, Heggie, Donizetti, Tchaikovsky, Price, and Magogo—reflecting her dedication to championing a diverse range of composers and styles.
+Beyond the opera stage, Lauryn’s versatility has shone as the Alto Soloist in various concert works, including Vivaldi’s Gloria with the North Shore Choral Society, Mozart’s Coronation Mass with the Music Institute of Chicago, and El Amor Brujo with the Northwestern University Chamber Orchestra.
+Lauryn is also a featured singer with The Adrian Dunn Singers, a celebrated gospel ensemble currently touring the United States and Europe.
+Her repertoire spans a rich spectrum, from Verdi and Brahms to Massenet, Cilea, Mozart, Tchaikovsky, Price, and Magogo, reflecting her dedication to championing a diverse range of composers and styles.

-A passionate advocate for Black storytelling in opera, Lauryn is committed to elevating narratives that celebrate and amplify Black voices.
-Her artistry, depth of interpretation, and unwavering dedication continue to distinguish her as a rising force in the operatic world—an artist to watch.
+A passionate advocate for diversity in opera, Lauryn is committed to inclusion and bringing this art form to all communities.
+Her artistry, depth of interpretation, and unwavering dedication continue to distinguish her as a rising force in the operatic world and an artist to watch.

 bottom of page